-In my 20 plus years in the furniture business, I have spoken with many people that have incorrect impressions on leather upholstery.
-This is usually due to preconceived ideas based on negative things they have heard or assumed.
+In my 20-plus years in the furniture business, I have spoken with many people that have incorrect impressions on leather upholstery.
+This is usually because of preconceived ideas based on negative things they have heard or assumed.

-The second type of leather is the protected kind which makes up the vast majority of leather on the market.
-From furniture to automobiles the ease of cleaning and cost effectiveness make for a long lasting, durable and low maintenance upholstery.
-Within this category there are many looks and feels, from embossed to full grain, and thin to very thick.
-All of these are simply characteristics that give the consumer a variety of articles to choose from.
 Because there is a urethane surface on the outer most part of the hide which resists against spills and the elements, this is a much more cleanable type of upholstery.
 When shopping for furniture it is important to discuss your expectations and lifestyle so you get the most suitable type for you.
-A simple damp white cloth will keep you dirt and dust free, and a high quality leather conditioner will neutralize body oils and restore a supple feel.